Stergios Logothetidis: Education and academic career

-Stergios Logothetidis received his degree in Physics (1977), MSc in Electronics (1980) and PhD (1983) at the Aristotle University of Thessaloniki.
+Logothetidis received his degree in Physics (1977), MSc in Electronics (1980) and PhD (1983) at the Aristotle University of Thessaloniki.
 He worked as a postdoctoral researcher in Max Planck Institute – MPI in Stuttgart (1983-1985), Research Associate at MPI (1985) and at the Synchrotron Radiation Laboratory at BESSY, Berlin (1988-1989).

 In 1985 he became a Lecturer and later was elected Full Professor (1999) at the Physics Department in Aristotle University of Thessaloniki, while during 2005-2009 he served as Chairman in the same department.
 His longtime educational activity includes forming and teaching a multitude of courses at undergraduate and postgraduate level and authoring seven books and notes.
 He is the director and founder of the Interdisciplinary Post-Graduate Program "Nanosciences & Nanotechnologies" of Aristotle University of Thessaloniki since 2003.
 He was the supervisor of 18 PhD theses and 130 MSc theses, while he coordinates the research of 30 Post-doctoral researchers.

 Research activities

-Stergios Logothetidis's research activity is complemented by over 880 papers and review articles in International Journals and Conferences and over 5000 citations, whereas he has an h-index of 35.
+Logothetidis's research activity is complemented by over 880 papers and review articles in International Journals and Conferences and over 5000 citations, whereas he has an h-index of 35.
 He has given more than 130 Invited talks and is a referee in more than 30 International Scientific Journals.

-He has published 5 International scientific books and 16 chapters in other books.
-Finally he owns 2 patents and has other 2 currently under review.
+He has also published 5 International scientific books and 16 chapters in other books.